Congratulations! You got your website up and running. But is your business ready to take off just yet? Maybe not.

-Your website's traffic will be both a gauge and a driver of your business' growth.
-You’ll have your “best day ever” in terms of traffic and will already be thinking of what comes next.
-These numbers will give you a better understanding of how well your marketing efforts are working and help you learn more about your customers.
+Your website's traffic will be a gauge and a driver of your business' growth.
+It will represent how well your marketing efforts are working and help you learn more about your customers.

-But first, you need to reel those visitors in.
-Let’s explore how to do so.
+But first, you need to know how to reel those visitors in.

 By now, I'm sure you've heard the phrase Content is King.

 There's no escaping the fact that your website will need content that ranks.
 Whether you're writing it yourself or employing a team of content creators, publishing high-quality and comprehensive content pieces is essential to increasing website traffic.